planetfederal/qgis-tester-plugin/README.rst

 # QGIS Tester

-A QGIS plugin to automate and simplify testing routines for Boundless QGIS plugins and interactions with OpenGeo Suite.
+A QGIS plugin to automate and simplify testing routines QGIS plugins

 Usage of the plugin is defined  `here <./doc/usage.rst>`_